Generative AI is changing the way data scientists work — and the way businesses think.

 The Risks of Misuse

-Even with generative support, the fundamentals still apply:
+Even with Generative AI tools offering support, the fundamentals of Generative AI in data science still apply:

 Validate inputs and outputs